lilyinstarlight/lilypond-mac-builder/notes.md

 It looks like what's going on is that we built this bundle with GS 9.50, so the path names are a bit different.
 So we just need to replace the gs.reloc file.

+For LilyPond 2.21, at least, we also need to set PATH (in the Lily wrapper script) so it doesn't try to use the system GhostScript.

 ## TODO

 Going forward we should probably use pipenv and a Pipfile to manage the dependencies.